The Major and/or Concentration

 No more than 50% of the credits required for a major may fulfill any other major or minor program requirements in which a student is enrolled, so some combinations of double majors are not allowed.
 Academic Departments and Programs may also restrict certain major and/or minor combinations.

-Check the following chart before submitting a Double Major Application
+Check the Invalid Double Major & Minor Combinations chart before submitting a Double Major Application at Academic Policies and Procedures - Majors and Minors.

 Double Degrees